Faysal Sawadogo

 Faysal Sawadogo (born 22 September 1996) is a male taekwondo practitioner from Burkina Faso.

 Personal life

 He studies Economics & Management at Grenoble Alpes University, Saint-Martin-d'Heres.

 Career

 He was named Athlete of the Year for 2017 by the Association of Sports Journalists of Burkina.
-He was a Bronze medalist at the 2019 African Games and also a bronze medalist at the European Club Championships in 2020.
-Faysal Sawadogo also won bronze in June 2021 at the African Taekwondo Championships, held in Dakar.
+He was a bronze medalist at the 2019 African Games and also a bronze medalist at the European Club Championships in 2020.
+Faysal Sawadogo also won bronze in June 2021 at the African Taekwondo Championships, held in Dakar, Senegal.
 He was selected for the Taekwondo at the 2020 Summer Olympics – Men's 80 kg.